City Occult #6: The Ghosts & HAUNTS of Philadelphia’s Past — Top 20 Most Haunted Places

 It makes sense.

-Someone who’s mission was left unfinished in their time connected to a body.
+Someone whose mission was left unfinished in their time connected to a body.
 Unable to ascend into the next life, dimension/whatever you want to call it, they’re left behind, drifting through a world they don’t belong in.

 Unheard, unseen, forever frustrated.